Monday, December 23, 2024

 In fact, from the beginning of October 2023, a political crisis began in the United States, which led to dire consequences at the end of the year.

 The US Congress was unable to accept $110.5 billion in foreign aid by the end of 2023, of which $61 billion was provided directly for Ukraine.
 Both the delay of aid itself and the growing risk of a complete refusal by Congress to provide aid have existential significance for Ukraine and could affect the course of the war.
-In addition, the EU also had difficulties approving assistance for Ukraine - the association did not agree on the allocation of an assistance package of 50 billion euros as a result of blocking the decision by the head of the Hungarian government, Orban.
+In addition, the EU also had difficulties approving aid for Ukraine - the association did not agree on the allocation of an aid package of 50 billion euros as a result of blocking the decision by the head of the Hungarian government, Orban.

 At the end of December 2023, calculations by the Institute of World Economics at Kiel University[1] were published, according to which the amount of new promised Western aid to Ukraine decreased by almost 90% compared to 2022.
 Already in December, Ukrainian troops faced a shortage of artillery shells and curtailed some military operations due to a lack of foreign aid.

 At a time when, in mid-December, Washington had only $1 billion left to help Ukraine, Europe, against the backdrop of the American crisis, began to significantly increase its efforts to compensate.
-And as of the beginning of December 2023, 29 countries provided more assistance to their financial capabilities than the United States - the total amount of U.S. support was no longer dominant, 55% of all assistance to Ukraine as a whole was provided not from the United States.
+And as of the beginning of December 2023, 29 countries provided more assistance to their financial capabilities than the United States - the total amount of US support was no longer dominant, 55% of all assistance to Ukraine as a whole was provided not from the United States.
 Some of the European partners have taken very significant steps.

 In particular, Germany pledged to increase military assistance from 4 to 8 billion euros in 2024 and, among other things, to supply Ukraine with almost 200 thousand artillery shells - this is a fifth of the ammunition obligations of the entire EU (!).
 The UK will also not reduce military assistance to Ukraine in 2024, but on the contrary, will transfer it to a multi-year basis